 Ontario Nature’s Youth Council launches its pollinator campaign and delivers over 1,200 signed postcards to Queen’s Park.

 Ontario Nature adds 40 hectares to its Lost Bay Nature Reserve, a biodiversity hotspot of mature forests and provincially significant wetlands on the Frontenac Arch.

 Ontario Nature’s Boreal office team successfully secures a place for forest and freshwater food in Ontario’s Local Food Act, recognizing the value of ‘wild’ foods such as berries, fiddleheads and venison.

-Together with Wildlands League and Ecojustice, Ontario Nature launches a lawsuit against the provincial government in opposition to industry exemptions under the Endangered Species Act.
+Together with Wildlands League and Ecojustice, Ontario Nature launches a lawsuit against the provincial government in opposition to industry exemptions under the Endangered Species Act that was ultimately unsuccessful.